MufradMahmud19/Grade_Checker_UniOulu/README.md

-# 🎓 CGPA Calculator (University of Oulu Grading System)
+# 🎓 Grade Checker (University of Oulu Grading System)

 A simple **CGPA Calculator** built with **FastAPI** (backend) and **HTML + JavaScript** (frontend).
 I made it just for fun! 🤓 It allows users to enter their grades and calculates CGPA manually based on the **University of Oulu's grading system**.